 We always have a bag (or two) at home … but we never had so much before.
 Oh yeah … Nanzaro was estatic over all the chips.

 Frito Lay shipped us six different types of flavours.
 What’s your favourite?
 I like the Bar-B-Q the best but hate the Ketchup.
 The Sour Cream and Onions are not bad.

 Oh … about the sodium level of Lay’s potato chips …

 Here is the little pitch from Frito Lay:

 Potato chips and salty snack products are often thought to be higher in sodium, but it may surprise you to find out that a 2007 Statistics Canada report shows that salty snacks actually account for only 1% of the salt in Canadians’ diets.
 Even so, Frito Lay Canada committed to reducing the sodium in its entire lineup of Lay’s® flavoured potato chips.

-Below is the widget that Frito Lay had put up to help everyone compare the sodium level of the Lays potato chips against some of our favourite food.
+According to a widget that Frito Lay had put up to help everyone compare the sodium level of the Lays potato chips against some of our favourite food:

 Sorry all.
 Suanne and I would have shared the chips with you if it were coupons Frito Lay sent us.
 It is just too expensive to send you the samples.